-1. Quizzes: There will be 7 quizzes, given on Tuesday of each week.
-There is no quiz Week 1, no quiz on Tuesday May 1 (week of midterm) and no quiz on Tuesday June 5 (week of final).
-The quizzes will mostly cover material from the previous week as well as general information about what you are doing that day in lab.
-Quizzes are to some degree cumulative (I will explain in class).
+1. Quizzes: There will be 7 quizzes, given on Tuesdays/Wednesdays.
+The quizzes will mostly cover material from the previous week, though they are to some degree cumulative.
 You can drop one quiz score so your course grade will include a total of 6 quizzes.
 If you need to miss a lab due to an interview, medical appointment, etc. this is the quiz score that you will drop.
 If you sleep late and miss a quiz, this is the score you will drop.
 Each quiz is worth 5% of your grade, for a total of 30% of the course grade.
+There are no quizzes during Week 1, Week 5 or Week 10 (weeks 5 and 10 will each have an exam).

-- 2. Homeworks: there will several homework assignments due throughout the quarter, of varying lengths.
-The total value of the homeworks will be 25% of your grade.
+- 2. Homeworks: there will several homework assignments (3 4) due throughout the quarter, of varying lengths.
+The total value of the homeworks will be 20% of your grade.
 Late policy: homeworks are due at the beginning of the lab on the assigned date.
 For each day thereafter, you will lose 10% off the total. - 3.
-Exams: there will be 2 exams given in LECTURE, one on TUESDAY MAY 1(20% of final grade) and one on THURSDAY JUNE 7 (25% of final grade). - 4.
+Exams: there will be 2 exams given during LECTURE.
+Exam #1 will be on Thursday May 2 and Exam #2 will be on the last day of class, Thursday June 6.
+Exam #1 is worth 25% of your grade and Exam #2 is worth 30% of your grade. - 4.
 Lab notebook: it is mandatory that you keep a lab notebook, with carbon paper.
-Please note the notebook requirements on page 161 162 of your lab manual.
+Please note the notebook requirements at the back of your lab manual.
 You will need to attach carbons of relevant labs to all homeworks you hand in (I will indicate which lab #s to include).
-The carbons you hand in with homeworks will be graded as part of those assignments. - 5.
+The carbons you hand in with homeworks will be graded as part of those assignments.
+You will have random notebook checks and will lose points if your notebook is not complete. - 5.
 Lab performance- You can lose points if you are not a good lab citizen.
 When assigning the final grade, your effort, attitude, and the quality and success of your experiments, as well as the completeness of your lab notebook will be considered.
 This could make a difference if you are on the borderline between 2 grades. - 6.
 Lab attendance is required -If you miss one lab with no excuse, you will lose 5% from your final grade.
 If you miss 2 labs you will receive an F for the course.
 If you are ill, you must leave a message with me, not your TA, and make up the lab in a way that I will determine.
-You must be on time for lab; the TAs go over the experiments at the beginning of lab, and guizzes are administered right at the beginning of class.
+You must be on time for lab; the TAs go over the experiments at the beginning of lab, and quizzes are administered right at the beginning of class.